John Baptist Ashe: Political career

 He served in the Province of North Carolina House of Burgesses in 1775.
 Ashe was elected to the North Carolina House of Commons (1784–1786) and served as Speaker of that body in 1786.
 He was a delegate to the Congress of the Confederation in 1787.
 In 1789, Ashe was a delegate and Chairman of the Committee of the whole of the Fayetteville Convention that ratified the Constitution of the United States.
 That same year, he served in the North Carolina Senate.

 Ashe was elected to the 1st United States Congress and the 2nd United States Congress as an "Anti-Administration" (what became Anti-Federalist or Democratic-Republican) candidate, serving from 1790 to 1793.
+He was a candidate in the 1792 North Carolina gubernatorial election, finishing 3rd.
+Prior to his successful election as governor in 1802, he was also a candidate for governor in 1800 and 1801.

 In 1802, the North Carolina General Assembly elected Ashe Governor, but he died before he could take office.
 He is buried in Halifax.

 Family

 On October 7, 1779, he married Elizabeth Montfort.
 They lived on the outskirts of Halifax, North Carolina.
 They had one child, Samuel Porter Ashe, born on July 17, 1791.

 His namesake and nephew, John Baptista Ashe, served in Congress as a Representative from Tennessee.